Awakening (Finnish religious movement): History

 In the mid-19th century, the unity of the movement was challenged.
 Eventually the Evangelical revival led by Fredrik Gabriel Hedberg split from the movement and was organized separately.
 Simultaneously the movement entered a time of crisis when originally sympathetic clergymen distanced themselves from the movement in protest against Paavo Ruotsalainen, but especially N. G. Malmberg, whom they accused of sinful living.
 The movement lingered on as a popular movement supported and organized independently by adherents among the peasant population.

+Later, interest of Lutheran clergy with Pietist leanings was revived and an element of national revival was added.
 In 1880s the son of Nils Gustav Malmberg, Wilhelmi Malmivaara, rose to a leading position.
 He embraced modern means of communication by founding the periodical Hengellinen Kuukauslehti in 1888 and establishing the publishing company Herättäjä 1892.
 The movement was institutionalized through the founding of the Herättäjä Society (Sisälähetysseura Herättäjä) in 1912.
+The movement was positioned with the political nationalist right-wing movements.

 According to a poll taken by Church Labor Unions in 2010, 48% of the Finnish Lutheran clergy recognized the influence of awakening in their thinking and 28% were associated with the movement (N=660).
 Thus, those reflecting the heritage of the Awakening form the largest group in clergy.